 Child & Youth Advocates (CYA) seeks to build a community of students interested in a wide variety of issues affecting children and youth, including child welfare, education, juvenile justice, and children’s rights.
 We aim to heighten awareness and encourage discussion of these issues at HLS, facilitate student involvement with children and youth in our community and beyond, and advocate for children’s rights.
 Our initiatives enable students to discuss issues with peers and invited speakers, participate in community service, gain practical experience in partnership with different organizations, and connect with one another in pursuit of a career dedicated to children and youth.
 These include:

 - Community Events and Speakers: We organize various events on campus on issues related to children and youth.
 Most recently, we held a Migration Speaker Series covering topics which included family separation at the border and migrant children in state family court.
-We also hosted coffee chats with amazing professionals like Cindy Blackstock, and organized a collection drive for Y2Y Homeless Shelter.
-This semester we will be hosting community dinners to facilitate student discussions and will be hosting speakers in partnership with other student organizations.
+We also hosted coffee chats with amazing professionals such as Cindy Blackstock, and organized a collection drive for Y2Y Homeless Shelter.
+This semester, we will be hosting several speaker series via Zoom on child sex trafficking and local organizations that are working to combat child abuse.

-- Community Service: We will set up monthly community service volunteer opportunities with Christopher’s Haven, Birthday in a Box and other local organizations.
-These community service opportunities are a chance to interact and help the youth we are advocating for and will require no more than two to three hours from students.
+- Community Service: We will set up monthly community service volunteer opportunities with Christopher’s Haven, Birthday in a Box, and other local organizations as soon as students have returned to campus.
+These community service opportunities are a chance to interact with and help the youth for whom we are advocating and will require no more than two to three hours from students.

 Additional resources for students can be found on the website of the Child Advocacy Program (CAP): http://cap.law.harvard.edu/.